Nathalie-Leenders/trainingmaterial-powerautomateworkshop/Laboverview.md

 **Learning Objectives:** In this exercise, you will learn how to add a button to a Dataverse form in a model-driven app that calls a Power Automate flow.
 **Estimated Time:** Time for Exercise 2.4

-## Exercise 2.5nAdding a Button to Call a Flow from the Ribbon Workbench
+## Exercise 2.5 Adding a Button to Call a Flow from the Main Grid Command Bar
 **Learning Objectives:** In this exercise, you will learn how to add a button to the ribbon in a Model-driven app that calls a Power Automate flow.
 **Estimated Time:** [Time for Exercise 2.5]